code-freq/character-calculator/README.md

    ```

 ## Usage
-1. Launch the script by opening `main.py` on your IDE
+1. Launch the script by opening `main.py` on your IDE.
 2. Follow the on-screen instructions to input your text, choose counting options, or convert the text into different cases.

 ## Example